-River Valley High School is located immediately south of this site.
-Any development that could result from approval of this GPA/RZ/TPM would likely generate some construction equipment emissions.
-However, the time for operating equipment on the site is short.
-Assuming proper use of the fuels, solvents, and oil for the grading and paving equipment, there should not be any significant impacts to the school students.
-Similarly, for household hazardous waste generated by new residences, assuming proper and legal use and disposal there will be no significant impacts to the school.
+Yuba City High School is within one-quarter mile of the Project.
+Site grading and the construction of the proposed duplexes would likely generate construction equipment emissions.
+However, the time for operating equipment on the Project site is short.
+Assuming proper use of the fuels, solvents, and oil for the grading and paving equipment, there should not be any significant impacts to school students.
+Similarly, for household hazardous waste generated by new residences, assuming proper and legal use and disposal the impacts to the school will be less than significant.